Init-Agnostic Compatibility Architecture for Decoupled Arch Linux Environments. https://lainos.net

 3. Real System + Minimal Compatibility Layer

 Protocol 7 is not a system replacement.
-It is layered on top of a real system:
+It is layered on top of a system that includes real systemd libraries:

 • Init: OpenRC